hotdog-werx/pkglink/README.md

 current directory without having to install them globally or manually download files.

-### pkglinkx
+### pkglink tool

-`pkglinkx` is designed specifically for GitHub Python repositories.
+`pkglink tool` is designed specifically for GitHub Python repositories.
 It creates a `.pkglink` directory structure that makes any GitHub Python project compatible with `uvx` for CLI tool execution, even if the project wasn't originally designed for it.

-### pkglink-batch
+### pkglink sync

-`pkglink-batch` lets you define multiple resources and CLI packages inside a `pkglink.config.yaml` file and execute them in three deterministic phases: download, plan, and execute.
+`pkglink sync` lets you define multiple resources and CLI packages inside a `pkglink.config.yaml` file and execute them in three deterministic phases: download, plan, and execute.
 The batch process downloads every package up front (failing fast if any fetch errors occur), generates execution plans for each